the Terrible Teens

 Living with conflict, chaos, and frustration?

-If you’ve got a teenage dog, you probably expected to enjoy your dog more—to have a pup who’s well-mannered, easy to live with and to take out in public.
+With my help, you CAN enjoy your dog morea pup who’s well-mannered, easy to live with and even take out in public.

 it may be a struggle to just . . .